-Super Smash Bros. is a dual-platform edition of the latest entry in the Super Smash Bros. series for both the Wii U and 3DS.
+Super Smash Bros. is a dual-platform edition of the Super Smash Bros. series for both the Wii U and 3DS.
 The games are titled in a straight-forward manner as simply "Super Smash Bros. for Wii U" and "Super Smash Bros. for Nintendo 3DS."
-Both are scheduled for release in 2014; the 3DS version will be released first, in Japan on September 13, 2014 and North America on October 3, 2014, while the Wii U version will be released during the 2014 Holiday season.
+The 3DS version was released first, in Japan on September 13, 2014 and North America on October 3, 2014, while the Wii U version released first in North America on November 21, 2014 with Japan and PAL-regions following on the first December weekend starting December 5, 2014.
 The 3DS version is the first handheld entry in the series.

 Note: Characters marked with (*) appeared in Super Smash Bros.
 Brawl as a combination with at least one other character.
 However, these characters are now standalone with independent move sets and abilities.

 **Captain Olimar first appeared in Super Smash Bros.
 Brawl.
 Alph, an alternate skin for Olimar, is new as of Super Smash Bros. for Wii U and Nintendo 3DS.

 ***Mewtwo will be available starting Spring 2015 as a DLC character.
 Players who registered both the Nintendo 3DS and Wii U version on Club Nintendo will be able to get Mewtwo for free.

 For the first time, Super Smash Bros. allows players to fight using their Miis.
 There are three styles of Mii Fighter; Brawler, Gunner, and Swordfighter.
 Each style has their own unique movesets and properties.
 However, unlike the game's other fighters, their use online will be restricted to matches against friends.